Master Bill of Lading vs. House Bill of Lading & How It Impacts You

 Jul 30, 2020 11:19:08 AM

 When moving goods from their starting location to their final destination, a bill of ladingmakes the rules, and using the correct one is critical.
-Here is aquick and simple guide on the differences between a House Bill of Lading (HBL) and a Master Bill of Lading (MBL) and when they should be used in ocean freight.
+Direct from DDC's team of customs brokerage processing and freight billing experts– Here is aquick and simple guide on the differences between a House Bill of Lading (HBL) and a Master Bill of Lading (MBL) and when they should be used in ocean freight.

 House Bill of Lading